Portfolio

 First In Human – GHF-201 was approved for an Urgent Compassionate Use program in Israel limited to 3 APBD patients.

-GHF partnered with LDS to formulate GHF-201 in a highly-bioavailable oral nanodroplet solution, to be administered daily.
+GHF partnered with LDS to formulate GHF-201 in a highly-bioavailable non-aqueous oral solution, to be administered daily.

 The growing knowledge and evidence about GHF-201 suggest that it may offers a new, safe, and efficacious approach to treat APBD and additional glycogen and lysosomal storage disorders, as well as diseases with greater prevalence.